datacraft-dsc/DEPs/4/README.md

 - The ability for asset consumers to execute transactions using the Ocean Network
 - The ability for asset publishers to create / manage listings of assets for sale on a data marketplace

+### Universal Resolver

+#### Resolve Agent via DID

+Gets an existing Agent via the Universal Resolver

+#### Create and Register Agent DDO

+Creates an Agent with a registered DDO on the Universal Resolver

+#### Create Agent with Local DDO

+Primarily for local / test usage.

 ### General functionality